Find an Adoptive Family in California

 Step 2: Begin reviewing adoptive family profiles

-Once you have discussed the preferences you have for an adoptive family with your specialist, they will begin providing you with adoptive family profiles who match what you are looking for.
+Once you have discussed the preferences you have for an adoptive family with your specialist, they will begin providing you with adoptive family profiles that match what you are looking for.

 Adoptive families with American Adoptions create video adoptive profiles online for birth mothers.
 The goal of these profiles is to give you a look into the family’s life and a glimpse at their true personality.
 They want to display their intentions for adopting, and more, all with the hopes of making a connection to birth mothers like you.
 These videos include stories, interviews, questions and answers, and other helpful insights to help you determine potential candidates to adopt your baby.